realaamir/symfony-register/README.md

 # symfony-register
-Registration and ogin with symfony
+Registration and login with symfony